Situated between Surrey BC and Blaine Washington, the Peace Arch border crossing is the main Canada-US border crossing in British Columbia.

 It is also the busiest one west of Windsor Ontario.

-The Peace Arch
+The Peace Arch at the Canada-US Border

 Built in 1921, the Peach Arch itself is located right on the Canada-US border, between BC’s Highway 99 and Washington State’s Interstate 5 in Peace Arch Park.